kwbunker/PHYS-3330-Scratch/lab5.md

 $$V_{out}=-\left[V_1\left(\frac{R_F}{R_1}\right) + V_2\left(\frac{R_F}{R_2}\right) + V_3\left(\frac{R_F}{R_3}\right)\right]$$

 This circuit has many applications including working as an adder in any basis-set you specify.
 If you only restrict yourself to input voltages of 0 or 1 V (or on and off), you get to a binary adder and can convert binary signals to analog (e.g. base 2 to base 10).
 Digital-to-analog converters are found in every research lab (or computer, or phone, etc.) where you want to create any value of a signal from just 1's and 0's.
-If you want a refresher on binary or counting in binary, you can [this the Wikipedia entry](https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary).
+If you want a refresher on binary or counting in binary, you can use [this Wikipedia entry](https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary).

 # Integrator Theory